saezhe/erosdigitalgarden/src/site/notes/2 zettels/2.20 concepts/discipline.md

 discipline is enacting our [[agency|agency]] towards our [[long term fulfillment|long term fulfillment]].

-[[connection|connection]] to [[2 zettels/2.20 concepts/the r factor|the r factor]]: the only thing you can control is the choices you make in action because of events. i think that they are one in the same. dispcipline is the way you manage your r factor. whethere you choose to give up because of events or perservere.
+[[2 zettels/connection|connection]] to [[2 zettels/2.20 concepts/the r factor|the r factor]]: the only thing you can control is the choices you make in action because of events. i think that they are one in the same. dispcipline is the way you manage your r factor. whethere you choose to give up because of events or perservere.

 ### etymology